Shahid-Sid/Weather_App/README.md

 A simple and interactive Streamlit app that shows weather forecasts and allows users to download a csv report

-✨ Features
+  Features

-📍 Enter any city to get live weather forecast
+  Enter any city to get live  current weather  and forecast

-📅 Choose number of forecast days (1–7)
+  Choose number of forecast days (1–7)

-🌡️ View temperature, condition, and icons for each day
+ View temperature, condition, and icons for each day

-📄 Download weather forecast as a csv report
+ Download weather forecast as a csv report

-🚀 Tech Stack
+ Tech Stack

-Streamlit
- – Web app framework
+   Streamlit  – Web app framework

-WeatherAPI
+   requests - to integrate api

- – Weather data source
+   WeatherAPI – Weather data source